nicotsou/nicotsou.com/content/blog/tltr-typescript-namespaces/index.md

 }
 ```

 Mind the `export` keyword before the `MyService` namespace.
 Remember what we said before?
-Only what’s exported is visible to the outer worlds.
+Only what’s exported is visible to the outer world.

 And here’s how we can access that `API_KEY` variable: